-Upon arrival to Seattle Tacoma International Airport (SEA), choose from the following transportation options to the Sheraton:
+Upon arrival to Boston Logan International Airport (BOS), choose from the following transportation options to the Sheraton:

 Taxi or Uber:

 Average travel time from the airport is approximately 20 minutes.
 Fares range from $20-$35 each way.Taxis and ubers are readily available at the airport and at the Westin 24 hours/day.

 Take Maverick St. and Bremen St. to MA-1A South.
 Continue on MA-1AS.
 Take MA-28S to Huntington Ave.
 Follow exit signs to Back Bay/Copley Square.

 Boston Airport Shuttle Bus (Back Bay Logan Express)

 $3.00 by credit card, the bus service runs on a 20-minute frequency (departures occur at :00, :20, :40 past the hour).
 Bus departs from the airport at terminals A, B, C, and E. Take the shuttle to the Back-Bay Station and walk 2 minutes to the Westin Copley Place.